marqo-ai/marqo/README.md

 - Embeddings stored in in-memory HNSW indexes, achieving cutting edge search speeds.
 - Scale to million document indexes with horizontal index sharding.
 - Async and non-blocking data upload and search.
-- Supports lexical and tensor search in one place.

 **🤖 Machine Learning**
 - Use the latest machine learning models from PyTorch, Huggingface, OpenAI and more.